 • Castelo de São Jorge (St. George's Castle)

-The majestic, medieval Castle of St George lays perched on the highest of Lisbon’s seven hills.
-The castle’s location was occupied by Romans, Visigoths, and Moors and was the royal residence until the late 1400s.
-The well-preserved walls were built by the Moors.
-At the top, you can wander around the ramparts, towers, and gardens of the fortress, and take in the incredible views of the Tagus river.
+The majestic, medieval Castle of St George lies perched on the highest of Lisbon’s seven hills.
+Romans, Visigoths, and Moors occupied the castle’s location, and it was the royal residence until the late 1400s.
+The Moors built well-preserved walls.
+At the top, you can wander around the ramparts, towers, and gardens of the fortress and take in the incredible views of the Tagus River.
 It looks over the Baixa district and the Mouraria (the Moorish Quarter).
 The most atmospheric way to get up to the castle is on the legendary Tram 28, a tourist attraction in itself.
-Lisbon is full of vintage, yellow trams dating from the early 1900s.
+Lisbon is full of vintage yellow trams dating from the early 1900s.

 • The Alfama- Medieval, working class Neighborhood

 Alfama was one of the only parts of Lisbon to escape damage during the terrible earthquake in 1755.
-It is delightfully picturesque with narrow winding streets and flowers spilling over balconies, you feel like you have stepped back in time.
+As a result, it is delightfully picturesque, with narrow winding streets and flowers spilling over balconies; you feel like you have stepped back in time.
 Around every corner, you can find wonderful sights in this charming area of Lisbon, reminding you of its Arabic influence and fishing port heritage.

 • Barrio Alto, Bohemian Chic Neighborhood

 We love this quarter, full of Fado bars, trendy restaurants and bars, and steep cobblestoned streets.
-It’s a brilliant place to go for a stroll or a cocktail, taking in the ambiance.
-The area used to be quite rundown, but in the last decade has emerged as an artsy haven, like New York’s Soho did in the ’80s.
-Apart from art galleries and stylish eateries, there are plenty of atmospheric, inexpensive tascas, traditional “taverns”.
+It’s a brilliant place for a stroll or a cocktail, taking in the ambiance.
+The area used to be quite rundown, but in the last decade has emerged as an artsy haven, as New York’s Soho did in the ’80s.
+Apart from art galleries and stylish eateries, there are plenty of atmospheric, inexpensive tascas and traditional “taverns.”

 • Museo Nacional do Azulejo